-1. As part of the requirements for projects from GEF-6 onwards, and based on the screening as per the UNIDO Environmental and Social Safeguards Policies and Procedures (ESSPP), which category is the project?
+UN As part of the requirements for projects from GEF-6 onwards , and based on the screening as per the IDO Environmental and Social Safeguards Policies and Procedures (ESSPP), which category is the ject?

-□ Category A project
+Category A project

-☑ Category B project
+√ Category B project

-□ Category C project
+Category C project

-(By selecting Category C, I confirm that the E&S risks of the project have not escalated to Category A or B).
+(Ву selecting Category C, I confirm that the E&S risks of the project have not escalated to Category A or B).

-Please expand the table as needed.